influxdata/docs-v2/content/v2.0/write-data/csv.md

 ```

 {{% note %}}
-To test the CSV to line protocol conversion process, include the `--dryrun` flag
+To test the CSV to line protocol conversion process, use the `influx write dryrun`
-with the `influx write` command to print the resulting line protocol to stdout
-rather than write to InfluxDB.
+command to print the resulting line protocol to stdout rather than write to InfluxDB.
 {{% /note %}}

 ## CSV Annotations